Niroj925/Nepali-unicode/README.md

-## what's is this
+## what is this?
 This is a package to convert romanized text into nepali script

 ## installation
-Run in terminal 'npm install nepscript'
+Run this in terminal 'npm install nepscript'

 ```
 import nepaliscript from 'nepscript'